jakujobi/Math374Project1/README.md

 ## Numerical Differentiation Error Analysis Web App

+Project is available on Streamlit at [Numerical Differentiation Analysis · Streamlit](https://math374p1.streamlit.app/)

 ## Overview

 This interactive web app is built with Streamlit and is designed to analyze and visualize errors in numerical differentiation methods.
 The project focuses on approximating the derivative of the function at using two common methods: